MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/admin-submission.md

 - You need to be assigned permissions before you can perform these procedures.
 To add, modify, and delete anti-spam policies, you need to be a member of the **Organization Management**, **Security Administrator**, or **Security Reader** role groups.
 For more information about role groups in the Security & Compliance Center, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

-- For more information about how users can submit messages and files to Microsoft see [Report messages and files to Microsoft](report-junk-email-messages-to-microsoft.md).
+- For more information about how users can submit messages and files to Microsoft, see [Report messages and files to Microsoft](report-junk-email-messages-to-microsoft.md).

 ## How to direct suspicious content to Microsoft scanning